sekai-app/sekai-memobase/readme.md

 </details>

-One chat session only need query once, just remember `flush` it after this session.

----

-As a **user analysis and  tracking method**.
+### User analysis and tracking

 Too much information is hidden in the conversations between users and AI, that's why you need a new data tracking method to record user preference and behavior.

 <details>
 <summary>Demo</summary>